Shallow neural network yields regularization for ill-posed inverse problems: Expanding neural network methods

 \section{Expanding neural network methods}

-In this section, based on the method of expanding compacts \cite{YagolaTitarenko2002,DorofeevYagola2004}, we propose a new iterative regularization method, named as the \textit{expanding neural network methods}.
-The proposed method is shown to converge to the unique exact solution $f^{\dagger}$ to the equation $A(f) = g$, provided that $A$ is a continuous injective operator.
-Our analysis considers two distinct scenarios based on the available \emph{a priori} information about the quantity $c_{\rho}(f^{\dagger})$, defined in \eqref{cRho}.
+In this section, based on the method of expanding compacts \cite{YagolaTitarenko2002,DorofeevYagola2004}, we propose a new iterative regularization method, i.e., \textit{expanding neural network method} (ENNs).
+It converges to the unique exact solution $f^{\dagger}$ to $A(f) = g$, if $A$ is a continuous injective operator.
+We consider two cases, depending on whether certain a priori information on the exact solution is available.

-\subsection{Case 1: given an energy bound of $c_{\rho}(f^{\dagger})$.}
+\subsection{Case 1: given an energy bound of \texorpdfstring{$c_{\rho}(f^{\dagger})$}.}